KDE/kdewin-installer/doc/readme.txt

    (This help also to track the usage of the installer)

 2. The installer asks the user for his preferences,
     - installation root [2.1]
     - mingw or msvc based installation and may be some additional options like proxy settings

 3. Then it downloads either
     1. a recent package list from the specified site or
     2. a predefined package list from the server used in 1.

-	 Case 2 allows a dependency tracking between packages on the site and which kde package required which package on the site [3.1] while case 1 may be more actual.
+   case 2 allows a dependency tracking between packages on the same site and which kde package requires package on this site [3.1] while case 1 may be more actual but without dependency tracking.

 4. The installer displays a list of available packages and it's current installation state.
 The user can select packages, the installer